remzikilnc/patient-notification-system/README.md

 - **Frontend**: Nextjs - TailwindCSS - SWR - Headless UI

 ## Installation
-- Needs Docker, Node.js, and npm installed on your machine.
+- Needs Docker, Maven, Node.js, and npm installed on your machine.
 - Ports 3000, 5672, 8763, 8762, 8761, 8889, 5432, 3306 should be available.
 ```bash
 # Open Terminal